 Organic chemical contaminants, include synthetic and volatile organic chemicals that are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.

 Radioactive contaminants can be naturally occurring or be the result of oil and gas production, and mining activities.

-2020 Methuen Water Quality Summary:
+2021 Methuen Water Quality Summary:

-During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic contaminants.
+During the past year, the Methuen Water Department has taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic or synthetic organic contaminants.
 The table below shows only those contaminants that were detected in the water.
-The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
-In these cases, the most recent sample data are included, along with the year in which the sample was taken.
+Massachusetts Department of Environmental Protection requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
+In these cases, the most recent water quality data are included, along with the year in which the sample was taken.

-2020 Water Quality Data from the Methuen Water Department and Distribution System:
+2021 Water Quality Data from the Methuen Water Department and Distribution System: